 Natural (Indian) rubber

-Natural gum rubber is another sustainable substitute to treated rubber.
+Natural gum rubber is another substitute to treated rubber.
 Natural rubber is not vulcanized, therefore remaining biodegradeable.
 It is obtained from the rubber tree (Hevea brasiliensis), grown in South East Asia and South and Central America.
 Natural rubber has many uses from condoms, adhesives to car tyres.
 Not to be confused with synthetic rubber, derived from petrochemical sources.